bucs110fall2024/final-project-marisa-s-team/final_project/README.md

 ### Features

 1. Start menu that lets user name pet, and select whether they want a cat or dog pet
-2. Main game screen which has pet on it, pet's name on top of screen, and score of the user
+2. Main game screen which has pet on it, pet status bars, three buttons, pet's name on top of screen, and score of the user
-3. Three buttons for user to click on game screen (play, feed, and pet) to up status bars and cause item to go on screen
+3. Three buttons for user to click on game screen (play, feed, and pet) to up status bars and cause items to go on screen
 4. Updating health, hunger, and happiness bar that continuously deplete until user hits buttons
 5. Game over screen allowing user to restart or quit and see their high score